UK hard house: Pumping house

 Pumping house (or bumping) is an intermediate term and a local variant of the early scouse house scene, which was popular in Russia and Spain in the late 1990s to early 2000s.
-The genre takes start when the Dutch duo Klubbheads invented so called bamboo-bass in the track Ultimate Seduction - "A Walking Nightmare (Klubbheads GP Mix)" in 1997.
+The genre can be traced back to the Dutch duo Klubbheads, who invented so called bamboo-bass in the track Ultimate Seduction - "A Walking Nightmare (Klubbheads GP Mix)" in 1997.
 Years later the genre gave birth to Britain's donk scene and Spain scene poky.
 Pumping house is used as an interchangeable term for scouse house in Russia, Spain and Poland.

 Hardbass

 Hardbass (хардбасс) is a development of pumping house, that originated in Russia in the early 2000s.

 Hard NRG

 Hard NRG is a genre that emerged from trance and UK hard house that gained popularity on the rave scenes.
 The genre is distinguished by the offbeat bass patterns that were inspired from Hi-NRG, which were added over darker and more anthemic trance beats and synths.
 Though lacking the trance melodies it has more of a rhythmic structure.